Sasanka-GRS/Signal-Processing-M22-Project/README.md

 ## Question - 3

 Files for this question are in the folder 'vocalInstrumental'.
-The files include music.wav.
+The files include music.mp3.